Except where otherwise noted, the contents of this presentation are Copyright 2009 Marty Stepp and Jessica Miller.

 this

-<fieldset> <label><input id="Huey" type="radio" name="ducks" /> Huey</label> <label><input id="Dewey" type="radio" name="ducks" /> Dewey</label> <label><input id="Louie" type="radio" name="ducks" /> Louie</label> </fieldset>
+this<fieldset> <label><input id="Huey" type="radio" name="ducks" /> Huey</label> <label><input id="Dewey" type="radio" name="ducks" /> Dewey</label> <label><input id="Louie" type="radio" name="ducks" /> Louie</label> </fieldset>

 var paragraph = document.getElementById("welcome");